South Korea says seeks Patriot missiles upgrade deal by December

-SEOUL South Korea will sign a deal to upgrade its Patriot missile system by the end of this year, the defense procurement agency said on Wednesday, with the contract valued at around 1.5 trillion won ($1.41 billion).
+SEOUL, March 12 South Korea will sign a deal to upgrade its Patriot missile system by the end of this year, the defence procurement agency said on Wednesday, with the contract valued at around 1.5 trillion won ($1.41 billion).

-The upgrade, which is set to benefit U.S. defense firms Raytheon Co (RTN.N) and Lockheed Martin Corp (LMT.N), is part of South Korea's plan to increase its anti-ballistic capabilities against unpredictable North Korea, which has carried out two long-range missile tests and a nuclear weapons test in the past two years.
+The upgrade, which is set to benefit U.S. defence firms Raytheon Co and Lockheed Martin Corp, is part of South Korea's plan to increase its anti-ballistic capabilities against unpredictable North Korea, which has carried out two long-range missile tests and a nuclear weapons test in the past two years.

 "Once the improvement in Patriot capabilities is completed, it will be possible to directly hit the warhead of a ballistic missile to prevent damage to the ground," Baek Youn-hyeong, a spokesman for the Defence Acquisition Program Administration (DAPA), told reporters.